sailing-pmls/jbosen/docs/random-forest.md

 In addition to these optional arguments, the JBösen system can be configured using extra command line arguments.
 When running on local machines, the jbosen_run.py scripts takes care of these **JBösen** system configurations.
 However, when using YARN, users needs to pass in these system arguments as part of the --ps_app_args.
 A detailed explanation on these arguments are [here](http://docs.petuum.com/projects/petuum-jbosen/en/latest/cmdline-args.html).

 **Note: when using `-numLocalWorkerThreads` to set the number of worker threads on each of the client as well as the `-numLocalCommChannels` option, be sure to change the option `--container_vcores` to an appropriate number.**

+## Benchmark

+We have tested our random forest app on some large datasets.
+For example, to handle the [HIGGS](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary/HIGGS.bz2) dataset, we use 4 machines, each with 16 threads, to train 640 trees.
+That's to say, each thread trains 10 trees.
+When we set `samSample` to 0.1 and set `depth` to 16, it takes about 10 minutes to train and test the dataset, and the AUC score is 0.8055.
+When we set `samSample` to 0.2 and set `depth` to 18, the whole process takes about 20 minutes, and the AUC score is 0.8116.
+These results are similar to the score mentioned in the [paper](https://arxiv.org/pdf/1402.4735v2.pdf).
+Therefore, we think our app is a good choice for you if you want to handle a problem fast and accurately by using random forest.

 [Random Forest]: http://www.stat.berkeley.edu/~breiman/RandomForests/cc_home.htm